improbable-eng/perforce-buildkite-plugin/README.md

 ### Schedule

-Schedule builds with a cron in buildkite - this requires no additional setup, but provides the worst response time as changes are made
+[Scheduled builds](https://buildkite.com/docs/pipelines/scheduled-builds) with a cron in buildkite - this requires no additional setup, but provides the slowest response time between a change being made and a build triggered.

 ### Polling

 A service polls your perforce for the current head revision and POSTs to the Buildkite API to trigger builds for any new changes.
 Note that you will need to store state to avoid duplicate and skipped builds.

-### `p4 trigger`
+### P4 Trigger

 Set up a `p4 trigger` which POSTs to the buildkite API to trigger a build.
 See [p4 triggers](https://www.perforce.com/manuals/v18.1/cmdref/Content/CmdRef/p4_triggers.html) for more information.
 Note that this will require admin access to the Perforce server.

+See [examples](./examples) for sample p4 trigger scripts.

 ## Contributing